 Why Legal Intake Qualification Matters: The Cost of Missed Opportunities

 Legal intake qualification is the first line of defense for your firm's profitability, risk management, and reputation.
-Yet according to legal marketing research, 64% of law firms never respond to leads that contact them.
+Yet according to legal marketing statistics, 64% of law firms never respond to leads that contact them.

 Revenue Impact of Missed Calls